git719/maz/README.md

    ```
    Then use above for its interaction.
 3. *Automated via config file*: The calling utility sets up a way to allow setting up the `~/.maz/credentials.yaml` file with
    the 3 special attributes.
-For example, the [zls CLI utility](https://github.com/git719/zls) does this via the '-cr'
+For example, the [zls CLI utility](https://github.com/git719/zls) does this via the `-cr`
    switch, to _Set up MSAL automated ClientId + Secret login_:
    ```
    zls -cr 3f050090-20b0-40a0-a060-c05060104010 f1110121-7111-4171-a181-e1614131e181 ACB8c~HdLejfQGiHeI9LUKgNOODPQRISNTmVLX_i